Tudorvr/phone_numbers_extractor/README.md

 # phone_numbers_extractor
-A python program that can search files for phone numbers and saves them.
+A python program that can extract phone-numbers from text files and saves them.

+## REQUIREMENTS
+* import os
+* import glob
+* import re

+find-phone-numers.py is the main source file.